wrangler Digital Twins Healthcare and Nutrition

 As technology continues to advance, we can expect to see more sophisticated and accurate models, which will help doctors and researchers develop more effective treatments and prevention strategies.
 Although this will require widespread education of practitioners across the healthcare spectrum, with the right safeguards in place, digital twins have the potential to revolutionize the way we approach healthcare and nutrition, and improve the lives of millions of people around the world.

-As a personalized nutrition consultancy operating at the intersection of health, technology, food and society, we believe that healthcare is at a pivotal point where personalized nutrition plays a key role, and we will continue to watch this space as it evolves to share our insights.
+As a personalized nutrition strategy and innovation consultancy operating at the intersection of health, technology, food and society, we believe that healthcare is at a pivotal point where personalized nutrition plays a key role.
+We are already supporting companies to be compliant with current regulatory frameworks and have the right structures in place to provide ethical and trustworthy solutions.
+We have developed a 7-pillar framework that guides companies within the nutrition, wellness and prevention sector to ensure transparency, accountability and a human in the loop approach.

 References: